 If you have any comments or suggestions regarding the event, please fill out our feedback form.

 EASE is pleased to announce the publication of its Frequently Asked Questions.

 The FAQs are intended to help you find answers to questions that are frequently presented to us.

-EASE will participate in the European Utility Week, the annual landmark event of the European energy calendar bringing together all significant market forces and stakeholders under one roof.
-With the expected attendance of 8000+ smart energy professionals, 350+ exhibitors, and 200+ speakers, this will be Europe’s largest and most comprehensive smart energy learning and meeting place.
-The event will take place in Amsterdam on 15-17 October 2013.
+EASE participated in the European Utility Week, the annual landmark event of the European energy calendar bringing together all significant market forces and stakeholders under one roof.
+With the expected attendance of 8000+ smart energy professionals, 350+ exhibitors, and 200+ speakers, this is be Europe’s largest and most comprehensive smart energy learning and meeting place.
+The event took place in Amsterdam on 15-17 October 2013.